 Since Veteran’s Day in 1977, Wichita has paid homage to the men and women who have fought and died in various wars throughout history.
-Statues and sculptures honor their bravery at Veteran’s Memorial Park in Riverside.
+Statues and sculptures honor their bravery at Veteran’s Memorial Park in downtown Wichita.
+This 4.5-acre park is just one of three in the country that houses a Berlin Airlift Memorial.

-From the Bicentennial Flag Pavilion to the individual memorials for specific wars and service members, visitors can pay their respects to those who have given the ultimate sacrifice.
+From the Bicentennial Flag Pavilion to the 18 memorials representing six wars and every branch of the military, visitors can pay their respects to those who have given the ultimate sacrifice.
 Take the “Veteran’s Memorial Walk” along the east side of the Arkansas River right to the park and witness for yourself this beautiful and unique collection.
 The tour takes about 1-2 hours to complete.

 Designed in 1976 and dedicated in 1977, this pavilion houses 15 flags representing the evolution of America over the past two centuries.
 From the flag that once flew on Christopher Columbus’ Santa Maria to the current United States of America flag, learn how each were used throughout history and why each are important to the building blocks of American society.